Updates Related to COVID-19

 Students can log-in with their Pace Portal log-in and see their remaining meal plan dollars (dining, flex, voluntary flex, bonus, scholarship and DAWG Dollars/campus account) from any computer.
 Students can also select account transactions which allow you to see all purchases made with meal plan dollars.
 We hope this will make dining on campus and budgeting much easier.

 Pace also offers an array of meal plans and meal plan options designed to suit each Pace student.
 Whether you are an incoming freshman or a full-time commuter, we have a meal plan perfect for you.
-If you do not have a meal plan, or if you would like to add additional funds to your meal plan, you can do so by filling out the Voluntary Flex Dollars Meal Plan Form (PDF), by visiting the Office of Student Assistance or you can add funds online via credit card or check.
+If you do not have a meal plan, or if you would like to add additional funds to your meal plan, you can do so by filling out the Optional Voluntary Funds Form, by visiting the Office of Student Assistance or you can add funds online via credit card or check.
 Flex Dollars/Voluntary Flex Dollars can be used on campus or off campus at the various establishments that accept our Flex Dollars.

 Meal Plan Options